Corrective rape: Definitions

 Corrective rape is the use of rape against people who do not conform to perceived social norms regarding human sexuality or gender roles.
 The goal is to punish perceived abnormal behavior and reinforce societal norms.
 The crime was first identified in South Africa, where it is sometimes supervised by members of the woman's family or local community.
 One of the earliest known mentions of the term is by South African feminist activist Bernedette Muthien during an August 2001 interview by Human Rights Watch in Cape Town:

 Lesbians are particularly targeted for gang rape.
 African lesbians are more likely to be raped as lesbians in the townships.
 To what extent are coloured lesbians also targeted for rape because of their sexual orientation?
 There are no statistics for this, and I don't know what percent of coloured lesbians are targeted for corrective rape action.
 Growing up, I never heard that lesbians were targeted in this way and so I want to know when that started happening.
 Gangsterism has always existed in the townships, so you can't attribute it to that.
 I don't know why black lesbians are targeted more, either.
 I'd like to know how many women are being raped by brothers, fathers, etc., in coloured townships.
 Why is no one studying this?
 Has it just been under-reported, not studied, or what?

 The United Nations UNAIDS 2015 Terminology Guidelines suggests that the term corrective rape should no longer be used, as it gives off the perception that something needs to be fixed.
 The guidelines propose that the term homophobic rape should be used instead.
-The words "so-called 'curative' or 'corrective' rape" were mentioned in 2011 in the first UN report on discrimination and violence against LGBT+ people.
+The words "so-called 'curative' or 'corrective' rape" were mentioned in 2011 in the first UN report on discrimination and violence against LGBTQ+ people.
 A 2013 global study on HIV/AIDS suggested the term lesphobic rape to emphasize the fact that lesbians constitute the overwhelming majority of victims of this phenomenon.
 Others have emphasized that other members of the LGBTQ community can also be victims of corrective rape for similar reasons.